Vandivier/afterecon/content/2014-08-10-the-principal-of-charitable-interpretation.md

 ---
-title: The Principal of Charitable Interpretation
+title: "The Principal of Charitable Interpretation"
 date: 2014-08-09 20:19:29
 author: John Vandivier
 ---